MicrosoftDocs/azure-dev-docs/articles/azure-dev-cli/make-azd-compatible.md

 1. Create a directory named `infra` in your project directory and set it to the current directory.

 1. Create a new file named `main.parameters.json`.
-Insert the environment variables (found in the configuration file in your project's `.azure/<environment name>` directory).
+Insert the environment variables (found in the `.env` file in your project's `.azure/<environment_name>` directory).
 The following code snippet shows an example.

     ```json
     {